-Power consumption is only 600μA in most applications.
+Power consumption is only 600μ A in most applications.
 In most cases the power supply need only be minimally regulated, for example by Zener diodes or an inexpensive 3-terminal regulator.
+The QT113 requires only a common inexpensive capacitor in order to function.

 The QT113's RISC core employs signal processing techniques pioneered by Quantum; these are specifically designed to make the device survive real-world challenges, such as 'stuck sensor' conditions and signal drift.
-Even sensitivity is digitally determined and remains constant in the face of large variations in sample capacitor $C_s$ and electrode $C_x$ .
-No external switches, opamps, or other analog components aside from $C_s$ are usually required.

 The option-selectable toggle mode permits on/off touch control, for example for light switch replacement.
-The Quantum-pioneered HeartBeatTM signal is also included, allowing a host microcontroller to monitor the health of the QT113 continuously if desired.
+The Quantum-pioneered HeartBeatTM signal is also included, allowing a microcontroller to monitor the health of the QT113 continuously if desired.
 By using the charge transfer principle, the IC delivers a level of performance clearly superior to older technologies in a highly cost-effective package.

 AVAILABLE OPTIONS

 T A SOIC 8-PIN DIP

-0°C to +70°C QT113-S QT113-D

-0°C to +70°C QT113H-S QT113H-D
+0°C to +70°C - QT113-DG

--40°C to +85°C QT113-IS -

--40°C to +85°C QT113H-IS -
+-40°C to +85°C QT113-ISG -